addod19/private-events/README.md

 * User can see all the users on the list
 * User can signup or signin
-* After signing in a user can see upcoming events, past events and created events
+* After signing in, a user can see upcoming events, past events and created events
 * A user can create an event after signing in

 ## Future Feature (v1.2)